mrsolak/nannospalax_altitude/README.md

 The R markdown script of Solak et al. 2024 research paper.
-All the custom functions were written by Jakub Kreisinger (see: https://www.researchgate.net/profile/Jakub-Kreisinger).
+All the custom functions in the script were written by Jakub Kreisinger (see: https://www.researchgate.net/profile/Jakub-Kreisinger).

 The script contains the steps below: